 This 10-week program is targeted for high school students who have expressed an interest in dentistry.
 Each session focuses on a different aspect of dentistry with specialist presentations and hands-on projects.
 Over 400 students learn more about the profession from us each year.

-For more information, contact Joseph Franco, DDS, assistant professor of diagnostic sciences, at josephfranco [at] creighton [dot] edu.
+For more information, contact Joseph Franco, DDS, assistant professor of diagnostic sciences, at josephfranco [at] creighton [dot] edu or read more about the program.